- Step 1. Choosing the right type of impact wrench

 Impact sockets are typically made with chrome-molybdenum steel, adding elasticity to the socket which can bend or stretch instead of shatter due to its ductility while minimizing deformation or damage.

 Can you use regular sockets with an impact wrench?
-Regular hand tool sockets are typically made from chrome vanadium steel [2] which is structurally strong but more prone to breaking when exposed to shock and vibration due to its brittleness.
+Regular hand tool sockets are typically made from chrome vanadium steel [2] which is structurally strong but more prone to breaking when exposed to shock and vibration due to brittleness.

 Step 3.
 Choosing the right socket size